-11.1.
-Salaries paid to the fellows are subject to taxation either in the country of origin of the fellow, or the country of employment.
+13.1.
+Salaries paid to the fellows are subject to taxation either in the country of origin of the fellow or the country of employment.
 It is the responsibility of the fellow to independently ensure declaration of the salary and payment of taxation on the salary received.

-11.2.
+13.2.
 In the context of specific grant agreements with the employer, and the calculation of the net month salary of the fellow, ECDC will only reimburse the employer for the income taxes paid in the country of employment and connected to the fellowship.
-If fellows receive tax returns they should be immediately communicated to the employer, who will deduct the amount of the tax return from the net salary.

-Article 12 - Interruption and termination of the fellowship and consequences
+14. Interruption and termination of the fellowship and consequences

-12.1.
+14.1.
 At the written request of the fellow, stating the relevant reasons and with proper justification, the training site and ECDC will jointly decide whether or not to accept the interruption of the fellowship.
 Should the interruption be accepted, the fellowship may be interrupted only once during its entirety for a maximum of one (1) month.
-The training site shall take steps to suspend the salary, given that during the interruption, ECDC will not reimburse any salary costs.
+The training site shall take steps to suspend the salary, given that during the interruption ECDC will not reimburse any salary costs.
 The fellow will not be entitled to reimbursement of any travel expenses incurred during the suspension period.
 In justified cases, the fellow may extend his/her training for a maximum of one (1) month with remuneration, to complete the unfinished part of the training, with the aim of achieving the minimum training period of 23 months.

-12.2.
-If a fellow wishes to terminate his/her fellowship earlier than the date specified in the offer letter from ECDC, the fellow must submit a written request to the Head of Fellowship Programme , via his/her main supervisor.
+14.2.
+If a fellow wishes to terminate his/her fellowship before the full 24 months of fellowship, the fellow must submit a written request to the Head of Fellowship Programme, via his/her main supervisor.
 The termination request must conform with the national law valid at the training site.
-ECDC will respond to this request within 10 working days.
+ECDC will respond to the Training Site within 10 working days.
 Where appropriate, the training site will reimburse ECDC for any amount unduly paid.

-12.3.
+14.3.
 Fellows must exercise their duties and behave with integrity, courtesy and consideration.
-The training site supervisor will inform ECDC of the following situations: if the conduct of the fellow does not prove satisfactory, if the fellow's professional performance or knowledge of the working language is insufficient for the proper execution of his/her duties; if it becomes apparent that the fellow has knowingly made false declarations or provided false statements or documentation at the time of application or during the fellowship period; if the fellow does not comply with Articles 6.2, 6.3, 6.4 and 6.5, and in cases of unjustified absences.
+The training site supervisor will inform ECDC of the following situations: if the conduct of the fellow does not prove satisfactory, if the fellow's professional performance or knowledge of the working language is insufficient for the proper execution of his/her duties; if it becomes apparent that the fellow has knowingly made false declarations or provided false statements or documentation at the time of application or during the fellowship period; if the fellow does not comply with Articles 8.2, 8.3, 8.4 and 8.5, and in cases of unjustified absences.
 ECDC and the training site will coordinate the consequences in terms of fellowship (ECDC) and employment contract (training site).
 Any pre-term termination of the employment contract will be subject to the national employment legislation in force.

-12.4.
-Notwithstanding the exceptions detailed in Articles 12.1, 12.2, and 12.3 above, the fellowship employment contract shall end upon expiry of the period for which it was awarded.
+14.4.
+Notwithstanding the exceptions detailed in Articles 14.1, 14.2, and 14.3 above, the fellowship employment contract shall end upon expiry of the period for which it was awarded.